Your upfront cost: $0

 Upon completion of this subject, students will be able to:

-- demonstrate an understanding of the key events and issues that shaped colonial Australia;
+demonstrate a breadth and depth of knowledge and understanding of the key events and developments that shaped colonial Australia;

 - Topics will be available to enrolled students in the subjects Learning Management System site approximately one week prior to the commencement of the teaching period.